Author: Rob Miklas

 We invite you contact us if we can help on either of these fronts.

-Performance Appraisals – Key to Employee Recognition and Incentive Program Success
+Program Reviews: Key to Employee Recognition Program Success

-It’s that time of year when many of our clients evaluate the employee recognition, customer incentive and employee safety incentive programs that they sponsor with an eye toward their continuation and/or expansion in the upcoming year.
+It’s that time of year when many of our clients evaluate the employee recognition, or customer incentive programs that they sponsor with an eye toward their continuation and/or expansion in the upcoming year.
 Curtailment and abandonment are also options, but let’s not dwell on those possibilities!
-In all seriousness, whether the news is… Read more »
+In all seriousness, whether the news is good, or… Read more »

 A recent posting on the highly useful Marketing Profs newsletter provided some excellent insights into How B2B Commerce is Changing.
 The article, written by Ayaz Nanji, presents and analyzes the results of a survey of: — how business-to-business (B2B) interactions are changing, — why these changes are occurring, and — the challenges that companies face in… Read more »